 As I sat down to write this blog, I got to thinking about our relationship to sports and stretching for sports.
 When I was younger, I used to be a competitive swimmer.
 I could never tell you why I loved swimming, it was just something I did.
-In my quest for an answer, I sat down another member of the WeStretch team, a former gymnast, and she opened my eyes about why we love sports.
+In my quest for an answer, I sat down with another member of the WeStretch team, a former gymnast, and she opened my eyes about why we love sports.

-It’s the strong social connection.
+It’s a strong social connection.

 Yes, there are many other reasons we love sports, like enjoying the challenge of pushing yourself, the opportunity to travel, and the rewarding competitive aspect of it, but she kept returning to the social element.
 Even after she quit because she felt burnt out, she returned to gymnastics to rejoin her friends, her social group.